qgis/QGIS-Documentation/source/docs/user_manual/introduction/general_tools.rst

 default, QGIS does not display any features for a layer until the entire layer has been rendered.
-To update the display as features are read from the datastore, choose menu option :menuselection:`Settings --> Options` click on the :guilabel:`Rendering` tab.
+To update the display as features are read from the datastore, choose menu option :menuselection:`Settings --> Options` click on the :guilabel:`Rendering` menu.
 Set the feature count to an appropriate value to update the display during rendering.
 Setting a value of 0 disables update during drawing (this is the default).
 Setting a value too low will result in poor performance as the map canvas is continually updated